Bukixo/udemy-angular4/angular-app/Lesson notes/Directives.md

 To find a list of all exported values check out this website - https://angular.io/api/common/NgForOfContext

-###ngFor and change Detection
+## ngFor and change Detection

-Angular is a change detection mechanism, so whenevr we click a button, recieve an ajax request or triggered by a timer, angular perfoms its change dtection.
+Angular has a change detection mechanism, so when we click a button, recieve an ajax request or triggered by a timer, Angular performs it's change detection.

-Use click event to bind to a method to create a new course
+to demo this we use a click event to bind to a method to create a new course

 ~~~
 <button (click)="onAdd()">Add</button>
 <ul>